trivial-space/painter/readme.md

 within the repository.
 The development server with the examples runs on `localhost:8081`.

-The API is defined in [src/painter-types.ts](https://github.com/trivial-space/painter/blob/master/src/painter-types.ts).
+The API interfaces are defined in [src/painter-types.ts](https://github.com/trivial-space/painter/blob/master/src/painter-types.ts).

 Painter is used primarily in the